rohan-mehta-1024/rohan-mehta-1024.github.io/resources/public/writings/blog_posts/autodiff.md

 <figcaption>Fig. 5.
 Visualization of the error-surface for a single neuron.
 Each point is some parameter pair and the height of each pair indicates how badly the neuron performs when it uses them.
-By traveling along the negative gradient we can arrive at good pairs (Source:
+By traveling along the negative gradient, we can arrive at good pairs (Source:
 <a class=colored-post-link  target=_blank href=https://arxiv.org/pdf/1805.04829.pdf>Amini et. al, 2018</a>).</figcaption>

 And it turns out that repeatedly stepping in the direction of the negative